rust-lang/rust-wiki-backup/Note-bors-usage.md

-(Adapted from e-mails from Graydon to mailing list.)

 There is an auto-merge robot running on mozilla/rust; its name is "bors";
 it has a github account and is listed as a collaborator in the `rust-push` group.
 Its source is available [on GitHub](https://github.com/graydon/bors).